RedAngel121/Stargate-ReLeveled/patch-notes.md

 - Updated all configs and defaultconfigs to most recent versions
 - Fixed Abydos Pyramid Entrance not getting buried correctly
 - Added temporary recipe for Pure Naquadah
-- Replaced common stargate pedestals with buried stargates in all dims
+- Replaced common stargate pedestals with obstructed/buried stargates in all dims
-- Lowered Abydos bedrock to -64 and added Mek ores
-  - Please be careful of new chunk generation when mining in the deepslate
-  - If you want to reset *Just Abydos*, drop by the discord and ask me how!

 ### Additions:
 - Packet Fixer (could help with long range connections)
 - Ender Chests (Remember to upgrade your ender tanks too!)
-- Connected Glass
+- Connected Glass (upon popular request)
+- Dimensional Structure Restrict (to prevent Stargates from spawning in the incorrect dims)

 ### Updates: